 The motor output terminals are labeled, W, U and V.

-Three phase motor terminals will have corresponding W, U and V terminals.
+Three phase rotary motor terminals will have corresponding W, U and V terminals.
+Use the supplied shorting plates to wire the motor in the DELTA configuration.

 Single phase power to motor